 - (1) The curriculum is divided into modules as described in the appendix to the Special Regulations.
-The module descriptions are based on the attached sample and contain details about the following: - 1. module name in German and English as well as the module code, - 2. number of credits and hours per week, - 3. the professorship or position whose holder is responsible for the module (§ 12), - 4. status as a compulsory or compulsory elective module, - 5. study programmes to which the module applies (5), - 6. module frequency and semesters to which it applies, - 7. content and academic objectives, - 8. any participation requirements (3), - 9. planned courses, - 10. any examination requirements (§ 17), - 11. form and scope of module examination and, if applicable, a different form of repeat examination, - 12. in the case of partial module examinations, composition of the module grade and - 13. language of instruction and examination if not German. - (2) Alongside modules which have to be taken and passed (compulsory modules), the Special Regulations may also require students to elect modules from a certain group of modules (compulsory elective modules).
+The module descriptions are based on the attached sample and contain details about the following: - 1. module name in German and English as well as the module code, - 2. number of credits and hours per week, - 3. the professorship or position whose holder is responsible for the module (§ 12), - 4. status as a compulsory or compulsory elective module, - 5. study programmes to which the module applies (5), - 6. module frequency and semesters to which it applies, - 7. content and academic objectives, - 8. any participation requirements (3), - 9. planned courses, - 10. any examination requirements (§ 17), - 11. nature, form and scope of module examination and, if applicable, a different form of repeat examination, - 12. in the case of intra-module examinations, composition of the module grade and - 13. language of instruction and examination if not German. - (2) Alongside modules which have to be taken and passed (compulsory modules), the Special Regulations may also require students to elect modules from a certain group of modules (compulsory elective modules).
 Unless otherwise specified by the Special Regulations, students can voluntarily switch compulsory elective modules if they have definitively failed a module as long as modules that have not been definitively failed are still available.
 The Special Regulations may stipulate that compulsory elective modules can only be elected and taken for as long as is necessary to achieve the CP required according to § 6 (3).
 The Dean may decide not to offer a compulsory elective module if no suitable lecturer is available or fewer than five students have registered for it. - (3) The Special Regulations may specify that attendance of a module or course requires attendance or the successful completion of other modules or courses.
 On request, the module coordinator shall decide on exceptions. - (4) Apart from in well-founded exceptional cases, modules may not extend beyond two semesters. - (5) A module can be common to several study programmes.
-For this purpose, Special Regulations may refer to modules in the currently valid version of other regulations issued by other faculty councils or by the Presidential Board if the module description provides for its use in the referring degree programme ((1), fifth sentence) or the offering faculty has agreed to its use.
+To this end, Special Regulations may refer to modules in the respectively valid version of other regulations, which are issued by other Faculty Councils or by the Presidential Board and which require inclusion of the module in the respective course of study ((1), fifth sentence).
 To offer such a module, the regulations from which the module originates shall have priority; the referring regulations shall apply additionally.